-For patients ages six years and older with severe eosinophilic asthma, we judge there to be high certainty of a small net benefit for mepolizumab 75 to 375 mg SC every two to four weeks as addon maintenance treatment compared with standard of care including high dose ICS plus LABA or additional controller medications.
+For patients ages six years and older with severe eosinophilic asthma, we judge there to be high certainty of a small net benefit for mepolizumab 100 mg SC every four weeks as add-on maintenance treatment compared with standard of care including high dose ICS plus LABA or additional controller medications.
+Mepolizumab requires administration by a health care professional.
 Since the prior ICER review of mepolizumab (C+ rating, comparable or better), there are trial extension studies confirming ongoing benefits from therapy beyond one year of therapy and some real-world observational data supporting similar benefits to those observed in the randomized trials.
 In addition to trials in adults, there are randomized trials supporting comparable benefits in the pediatric population, trial extension studies confirming ongoing benefits from therapy up to five years, and real-world observational studies reporting similar benefits to those observed in the randomized trials.
 There remains some uncertainty about the long-term durability of the benefits of the therapy when used for many years and about the potential harms from modulation of the immune system, but these have decreased with the additional evidence.
-In addition, there are suggestions of cardiovascular adverse events that may be more important in patients older than those studies in the randomized trials.
-The benefits in terms of the reductions in exacerbations and improvement in quality of life are modest, rather than substantial and the overall harms are small.
+The benefits in terms of the reductions in exacerbations and improvement in guality of life are modest, rather than substantial and the overall harms are small.
 Therefore, we judge the current body of evidence on mepolizumab to be "incremental" compared with standard of care ("B").